pdurandetto/PJVS-driving-tool/README.md

 3) quantum-based stepwise voltage synthesis.

 # Notes:
-Active-Technologies provides 32-bit DLLs for their AWG-1104 DLL, hence also 32-bit Python version has to be employed.
+Active-Technologies provides 32-bit DLLs for their AWGs, hence also 32-bit Python version has to be employed.

 # Reference publications: